chris-youn/tutorfy-website/README.md

 # Education Provider Web Application

-This is a student group project for RMIT.
-This is a website aimed at providing educational resources for any student.
+Tutorfy is a website project that provides educational resources for students as well as a space for them to communicate.

 ## Technologies Used: